-Sir Shri Ram

 An eminent and public spirited philanthropist, an outstanding industrialist and one of the trend setting far-setting leaders of the Indian business community, Lala Shri Ram, the enigmatic visionary behind the institution, was born on April 27, 1884.
 The first son of Madan Mohan Lal and Chando Devi, Lala Shri Ram got his early education from a Municipal Primary School in Bazaar Sita Ram.
-He matriculated in March, 1900 and later enrolled for the Intermediate Arts course at Hindu College.
-In 1909, the 25 years old Lala Shri Ram joined DCM at a young age of 25.
+He matriculated in March, 1900 and later enrolled for the course of Intermediate Arts at Hindu College.
+In 1909, Lala Shri Ram joined DCM at a young age of 25.

 During his life, Lala Shri Ram’s main emphasis was on vocational, technical and women’s education.
-As far back in 1920, he had decided to conduct the first experiment in vocation-oriented education by founding the Commercial Education Trust.
+As far back in 1920, he had decided to conduct his first experiment in vocation-oriented education by founding the Commercial Education Trust, with his association with the Trust continuing right upto the end of his life.
 The first school taken over by Commercial Education Trust was the Commercial High School.
-His Association with the Trust continued right upto the end of his life.
 The Commercial High School was raised in 1926 to the standard of an Intermediate College, in 1930 to a degree college and in 1934 to a post-graduate College.

-In 1949, it was proposed to rename the College as “Shri Ram College of Commerce” but it took three year to implement it due to the reticence of Lala Shri Ram.
+In 1949, it was proposed to rename the College as “Shri Ram College of Commerce” which took three years to implement due to the reticence of Lala Shri Ram.
 Until 1949, the College was located at 8, Darya Ganj, New Delhi.
 In 1950, the proposal to shift the College to the University Enclave was accepted and implemented.

 Lala Shri Ram’s association with the College continued till 1962, when because of failing health, he resigned.
 His health continued to deteriorate and he passed away on January 11, 1963.
-On the death of Lala Shri Ram, Dr. S. Radhakrishnan, the then President of India said, “He was not only a great industrialist but helped many good causes.
+On his demise of Lala Shri Ram, Dr. S. Radhakrishnan, the then President of India said, “He was not only a great industrialist but helped many good causes.
 His contributions to education are memorable”.